michael-sevcik/CommandLineParser/CommandLineParser/README.md

 plain option, we first need to split string according to particular separator, then parse the output.
 Returns false when an error occurs, like being unable to parse the input.

-Then we present two factory methods to create intances, that allow the user create objects representing the plain arguments with desired properties.
+Then we present two factory methods to create instances, that allow the user create objects representing the plain arguments with desired properties.

 ```C#